AtharvaAthanikar2003/Data-Analytics-Projects-2025/README.md

+Hey everyone, below is a list of Data Analytics projects that I've created and documented.
+Feel free to take a look on it !

 # Blinkit-Sales-Revenue-Analysis
 **Description**:
 Blinkit required a reliable system to accurately forecast sales revenue and assess the various internal and external factors impacting its performance, including market trends, customer behavior, and seasonal fluctuations.
 Analyzed historical sales data using Excel and Power BI, building forecasting models to predict revenue trends and integrating sales data with market factors to derive actionable insights.